eunha0ne/study-nextjs-tutorial/README.md

 * Link Works With Anything:
 Just like a button, **you can place any of your custom React components or even a  div within a Link.**

+## Using Shared components
+* The Component Directory:
+We don't need to put our components in a special directory; **the directory can be named anything.
+The only special directory is the pages directory.** You can even create the Component inside the pages directory.

+* The Layout Component